marph91/jimmy/docs/formats/cherrytree.md

 - Cherrytree checked (`☑`) and crossed checkboxes (`☒`) are converted to Markdown checked checkboxes (`[x]`).
 - Cherrytree latex is converted to a Markdown code block.
-- Some cherrytree elements are not inserted at their original location, but at the end of the note.
-This is a limitation of cherrytree's export.
 - Cherrytree anchors are not converted.